AlvarBer/Persimmon/docs/src/evaluation.md

     terms.
 Using the iris dataset they perform a cross validation evaluation of their chosen classificator.
-* Second task is modifying the previous workflow to create a more complex worflow thatfits and predicts using an estimators and two sources of files.
+* Second task is modifying the previous workflow to create a more complex worflow thati fits and predicts using an estimator and two sources of files.
     It is only slightly more complex than the previous one, but it introduces the concept of re-cabling to the participants.
 * Third task and final task.
 This one involves adding hyper-parameter tunning,